All topics

 Vaccination

-Generally speaking, it is advised that pregnant women avoid live vaccines.
+For some destinations, vaccination against certain infections may be recommended.
+Generally speaking, pregnant women should avoid live vaccines.
 However, other types of vaccines can be safely administered.
-The decision to get vaccinated while pregnant should be evaluated with your health care provider, taking into consideration several factors such as the destination, the length of the trip and the risk of contracting the disease.
+The decision to get vaccinated while pregnant should be made in consultation with your health care provider, taking into consideration several factors such as the destination, the length of the trip and the risk of contracting the disease.

 Malaria and Zika virus

 While malaria can cause major health problems for a mother and her baby, Zika virus can cause severe birth defects (e.g., microcephaly).
-Pregnant women should avoid traveling to areas where these diseases are present.
-If travel cannot be postponed, strict mosquito bite prevention should be followed.
-For more on the measures that should be taken, speak to your health care provider.
+Pregnant people should avoid travelling to areas where these diseases are present.
+If travel cannot be postponed, strict mosquito bite prevention measures should be followed.
+For more information on the precautions that should be taken, speak to your health care provider.

 Air travel